Unveiling the Best Dogs for Autism

 Training Service Dogs

-According to NCBI, as of 2022, there are 64 non-profit organizations accredited by Assistance Dog International worldwide that place service dogs specifically for autism.
+As of 2022, there were 64 non-profit organizations accredited by Assistance Dog International that place service dogs specifically for autism.
+Most have application processes, waiting lists, and family-fit interviews.

 Benefits of Autism Service Dogs